Website icon Xpert.Digital

 Construction and completion

-Construction has been delayed several times, with completion scheduled for the end of 2028.
+Construction has been delayed several times, with completion planned for the end of 2028.
 The construction work includes laying over 2,400 kilometers of underground cable.

 Costs and challenges

 The costs are estimated at around ten billion euros.
-Laying underground cables minimizes the impact on the landscape, but is more expensive than installing overhead lines.
+Laying underground cables minimizes the impact on the landscape, but is more expensive than installing overhead power lines.

 SuedOstLink